 The name Connemara (Conamara) translates as ‘Inlets of the Sea’ and the roads along the peninsula’s shoreline bear this out as they wind around the coves of this breathtaking stretch of Ireland’s jagged west coast.

-This is the true “west” of Ireland where everything feels remote and romantic and it’s not surprising that it has attracted artists through the ages.
+This is the true “West” of Ireland where everything feels remote and romantic and it’s not surprising that it has attracted artists through the ages.

 The Sliabh Liag (Slieve League) Cliffs are the highest accessible sea cliffs in Europe, towering at around 2,000 feet tall.
-They are almost three times the height of the Cliffs of Moher and twice as high as the Eiffel Tour in Paris.
+They are almost three times the height of the Cliffs of Moher and twice as high as the Eiffel Tower in Paris.

-Sliabh Liag was the site of a Christian pilgrimage for more than a 1,000 years and it is widely believed to have been a sacred place long before the Christians arrived.
-On top of Sliabh Liag, you can still see the remains of Ade mc Bric’s chapel as well as the remains of the monk’s stone dwellings known as hive huts.
+Sliabh Liag was the site of a Christian pilgrimage for more than 1,000 years and it is widely believed to have been a sacred place long before the Christians arrived.
+On top of Sliabh Liag, you can still see the remains of Ade Mc Bric’s chapel as well as the remains of the monk’s stone dwellings known as hive huts.
 As you climb toward the top, there are stunning views of the Atlantic Ocean, Donegal Bay, and the Sligo Mountains.

-Legend has it the Giant’s Causeway, with its thousands of hexagonal basalt columns rising from the sea, was the remains of a causeway built by Irish giant Finn McCool (who had the strength of 500 men!) and his Scottish adversary Benandonner.
+Legend has it the Giant’s Causeway, with its thousands of hexagonal basalt columns rising from the sea, was the remains of a causeway built by Irish giant Finn MacCumhaill (who had the strength of 500 men!) and his Scottish adversary Benandonner.

 Science disagrees somewhat and says the Giant’s Causeway was formed by a volcanic eruption some 50 to 60 million years ago.
-Whatever you choose to believe, there’s no doubt that this otherworldly site showcases nature at her most incredible.
+Whatever you choose to believe, there’s no doubt that this otherworldly site showcases nature at its most incredible.
 When we bring clients to this area of the Northern Causeway Coast, they are always awed and amazed.